lineartimer/WebAppStarterPack/README.md

 ## Step 2: Create Azure Resources

-There are two ways to do it:
+There are two ways to create the required Azure resources:

 ### Automatic

-The simpliest way to create the resources is to run infrastructure/create-azure-resources.command.
+The simpliest way is to run infrastructure/create-azure-resources.command.

-You will need to specify the region to create the resources in and provide a username and a password for the database admin user.
+You will need to specify the region for the resources and provide a username and a password for the database admin user.
 The script takes a few minutes to run and will create all the resources necessary with the correct configuration.

-If you don't need the resources, you can delete them with the delete script.
-(This will take longer than creating them.)
+If you don't need the resources anymore, you can delete them with the delete script.
+(This will take longer than creating the resources.)

 ### Manual